AdobeDocs/commerce-frontend-core/src/pages/guide/templates/email.md

 ### Customize email templates using the Admin

-Any templates configured in the Magento [Admin](https://glossary.magento.com/admin) take precedence over default or theme-based templates.
+Any templates configured in the [Admin](https://glossary.magento.com/admin) take precedence over default or theme-based templates.

 1. In the Admin, navigate to **MARKETING** > Communications > **Email Templates**
 1. Click **Add New Template**.